hsivonen/encoding_rs/README.md

 UTF-16 to UTF-8, and various operations in the `mem` module.
 Notably, if you don't use the `mem` module and don't use UTF-16 as the in-memory Unicode representation, the `std` feature won't be useful.

-This does _not_ enable run-time AVX2+BMI1 checking on 32-bit x86, on the
-assumption that AVX2+BMI1 is less likely to available and, therefore, the code size and performance overhead of multiversioning is less likely to be justified.

 This feature does not affect multiversioning UTF-8 validation, which uses a separate mechanism.